helpers/template-helper-apidocs/README.md

 # template-helper-apidocs [![NPM version](https://badge.fury.io/js/template-helper-apidocs.svg)](http://badge.fury.io/js/template-helper-apidocs)  [![Build Status](https://travis-ci.org/jonschlinkert/template-helper-apidocs.svg)](https://travis-ci.org/jonschlinkert/template-helper-apidocs)

 > Template helper for automatically generating API docs from code comments.

-This is an async helper that is only compatible with applications built with Template, like Verb, Assemble, or Template directly.
+**Heads up!** This is an async helper that is only compatible with applications built with [Template][template], such as [verb], [assemble], or of course Template directly.

 ## Install with [npm](npmjs.org)